food-safety-bioinformatics-hackathon/benchmarking-refseq/README.md

 # workflow for testing reference sequence assignment with simulations.
-This is a project arising from the **oinformatics Food Safety Hackaton 2019**, and the main collaborators are Boas van der Putten, Martin Lott, Thanh Le Viet and Leonardo de Oliveira Martins.
+This is a project arising from the **Bioinformatics Food Safety Hackaton 2019**, and the main collaborators are Boas van der Putten, Martin Lott, Thanh Le Viet and Leonardo de Oliveira Martins.

 The idea is to